DevEnvy-HackWithFriends/Documentation/README.md

 If you have any problems, feel free to read our troubleshooting guide, DevEnvy_documentation_troubleshooting.pdf.

 # About
 The repository DevEnvy-HackWithFriends was created by a team of awesome people for the University of Michigan's Hacks with Friends 2017.
+Learn more about the initial pitch by reading DevEnvy_proposal.pdf
 All code is copyrighted by the University of Michigan.

 # Known issues at this time include:
 * ...